openshift/sriov-network-operator/doc/quickstart.md

 ## Prerequisites

-1. Kubernetes of Openshift cluster running on bare metal nodes.
+1. Kubernetes or Openshift cluster running on bare metal nodes.
 2. Multus-cni is deployed as default CNI plugin, and there is a default CNI plugin (flannel, openshift-sdn etc.) available for Multus-cni.

 ## Installation